vlad-pbr/kernel-programming-course/README.md

 ## Overview

-Each branch in this repository represents an assignment.
+Each directory in this repository represents an assignment.
+Each directory has its own README.md which explains the assignment.